aabbcc01/cdp/README.md

 Hear is the link of this app.
-You chan enter it with followin Name and password.
+You can enter it with following Name and password.
 Name : trial
 Password : testusr
 http://13.112.39.220/cdp/login.php